danieljprice/splash/docs/getting-started.rst

 Command line options
 --------------------

-Typing ``splash -v`` gives a complete and up-to-date list of options.
+Typing ``splash --help`` gives a complete and up-to-date list of options.
 Currently these are:

 ::